jtextor/dagitty/README.md

 # dagitty

-This is a collection of algorithms, a GUI frontend and an R package for analzing graphical causal models (DAGs).
+This is a collection of algorithms, a GUI frontend and an R package for analyzing graphical causal models (DAGs).

-The main componsents of the repository arre:
+The main components of the repository are:

  * [jslib](jslib): a JavaScript library implementing many DAG algorithms.
 This library underpins both the web interface and the R package, but could also be used independently, like in node.js.
  * [gui](gui): HTML interface for a GUI that exposes most of the functions in the JavaScript library.
  * [r](r): R package that exposes most of the functions in the JavaScript library.
  * [website](website): The current content of [dagitty.net](https://dagitty.net), including a version of the GUI (which may be older than the one in [gui](gui).
  * [doc](doc): LaTeX source of the dagitty PDF documentation.

 ## Running the web interface locally